Kirovabad pogrom: Death toll

 Yuri Rost mentions sources reporting that the number of fatalities had risen to forty by 24 November, one third of whom were Azerbaijanis killed in clashes with the Soviet troops.
-Human rights activists reported, that up to 130 Armenians were killed in Kirovabad alone and "with warnings of possible genocide, they have appealed for swift action by the government to halt Azerbaijani attacks on Armenians."
+Human rights activists reported, that up to 130 Armenians were killed in Kirovabad alone and "with warnings of possible genocide, appealing for swift action by the government to halt Azerbaijani attacks on Armenians."
 On 25 November 1988, Soviet human rights activist Andrei Sakharov, in Massachusetts during the unrest, said he had received reports from the Soviet Union that more than 130 Armenians were killed and more than 200 wounded in the violence.
 However the Soviet authorities denied Sakharov's claims, with Foreign Ministry spokesman Gennady Gerasimov saying that the information about the casualties was not accurate.
 The New York Times also reported that "official and unofficial informants in the two republics who have provided reliable reports during the last nine months of unrest discounted the higher figures, saying they were based on second- and third-hand accounts".
 Later Sakharov admitted in his memoirs that his statement was a mistake and that he should not have used concrete figures about the numbers of Armenian casualties in Kirovabad.
 He wrote:

 The Soviet authorities confirmed the death of 7 people at the time of the events.
 This figure included 3 Soviet soldiers, 3 Azerbaijanis and 1 Armenian.
 Angus Roxburgh during the violence reported that at least six more Armenians were killed due to ethnic cleansing in Kirovabad.

+According to Victor Krivopuskov, a USSR officer and the Head of the investigatory-operative group sent to the region at the time, there were 3 main waves of mass pogroms against Armenians in Azerbaijan: Sumgait, Kirovabad and Baku pogroms, which resulted in 30000 Armenian refugees in Naghorno-Karabakh alone (not including refugees to Armenia or other USSR republics).
+In his memoirs published in 2007 he characterised these events as "a state policy of pan-Turkism" carried out against the backdrop of chaos and crisis, under the guise of turbulences of perestroika.